usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 Not all cloud vendors are the same, each has strengths and weaknesses.
 Agencies can use one as a primary provider and others as backups, as long as systems are built for flexibility and resilience.
 Vendor lock-in is less of a risk in the cloud than in traditional IT, and thoughtful architecture can simplify migration between platforms.

-Using Federal Risk and Authorization Management Program (FedRAMP), authorized services can streamline security approvals and ensure compliance with federal standards.
+Using the Federal Risk and Authorization Management Program (FedRAMP), authorized services can streamline security approvals and ensure compliance with federal standards.
 Lastly, agencies must ensure that cloud solutions follow vendor-recommended best practices for architecture, deployment, and emerging technologies like AI/ML.
 Poor implementations by contractors using outdated approaches often result in high costs and technical debt.
 Getting it right from the start helps ensure secure, efficient, and scalable cloud operations.

 ### Why Understanding Cloud Computing Is Critical for Government Contracting Officers